Sabri-blm/Communicate-data-findings/README.md

 ## Project Motivation <a name="motivation"></a>

-This is an Udacity Nanodegree project.I was interested in using Prosper Loan Data to better understand : </br>
+This is an Udacity Nanodegree project.
+I was interested in using Prosper Loan Data to better understand : </br>
 - Univariate Exploration:
   - Loan status
+  - Term
   - Employment Status
+  - Total prosper loans
   - Stated Monthly Income
 - Bivariate Exploration:
-  - Status and Prosper Rating
+  - Loan status and Prosper Rating
-  - Credit Start with Listing Category
-  - Loan Status and Loan Amount
+  - Loan status and Listing category
-  - Prosper Rating and Employment Status
 - Multivariate Exploration:
-  - Rating, Loan Amount and Loan Status
+  - Loan Original Amount, Loan Status and Prosper Rating
-  - Credit category, Credit rating and outcome of Credit
-  - Amount, Listing Category Loan and Loan Status Interact
+  - Loan Original Amount, Loan Status and Listing Category

 ### Project Overview <a name="po"></a>